 The University of Aizu equips students with not only cutting-edge knowledge and skills about Computer Science and Engineering, but also with English skills that you can use for practical purposes.

 Note.
-Items 1 through 6 below apply to students admitted via the General Selection and Recommendation-based Selection, while item 7 mainly applies to those admitted in October who belong to the Information, Communication and Technology (ICT) Global All-English Program.
+Items 1 through 6 below apply to students admitted via the General Selection and Recommendation-based Selection, while item 7 mainly applies to those admitted in October who belong to the Information and Communication Technology (ICT) Global All-English Program.

 1. Curriculum